14 Best San Diego Neighborhoods

 Family-oriented events and festivals are held throughout the year in Chula Vista, and there’s always something to do.
 Favorite events include Ciclavista, when city streets are closed to cars, and the popular Community Fun Run.
 Chula Vista’s historic district is the place to go for some of the best Mexican food there is, and the Third Avenue Village is home to an assortment of eclectic shops and craft breweries.

 Real estate options in Chula Vista include everything from condos and apartments to single-family homes.
-The historic center is home to beautiful old properties and there are also planned communities further east.
+The historic center is home to beautiful old properties and there are also planned communities Eastlake and Otay Ranch further east.
 The city’s established central neighborhoods feature quiet, tree-lined streets within walking distance of schools and downtown.

 Summary: A forward-thinking community with a location that’s second-to-none.

-Located to the northeast of San Diego, Carmel Valley is a high-end residential community rich in amenities and surrounded by stunning natural beauty.
+Located to the northeast of San Diego, Carmel Valley in the 92130 zip code, is a high-end residential community rich in amenities and surrounded by stunning natural beauty.
 This master-planned community is one of San Diego’s newer neighborhoods, but it retains a distinct character all its own.

 One of Carmel Valley’s most attractive features is its superb location.
 The neighborhood’s proximity to major highways means that local commuters can easily reach work in San Diego or nearby communities such as the biotech hub of Sorrento Valley.